 UK nation

-Home-fee exceptions to check
+Home-fee categories to investigate

 Where to verify